nfrechette/acl/README.md

    *  OS X (Xcode 8.3, Xcode 9.2) x86 and x64
 *  Decompression only: Android (NVIDIA CodeWorks)

+## External dependencies

+There are none!
+You don't need anything else to get started: everything is self contained.
+See [here](./external) for details on the ones we do include.

 ## Getting up and running

 ### Windows, Linux, and OS X